Hotline :

 Joint Accounts

-If the deceased person is an account holder of a joint transaction or at call account or term deposit, the funds in the account will not form part of the deceased Estate.
+If the deceased person is an account holder of a joint transactional or at call account or term deposit, the funds in the account will not form part of the deceased Estate.
 The account will become the property of the remaining joint account holder/holders.

 If you are a joint account holder with a deceased customer, you may continue to operate the account subject to the Terms and Conditions of the account.
 When we receive the Death Certificate we will change the ownership of the account to the surviving joint account holders.